-Here are the documented resources that I have so far been able to track down which show what I believe to be linen beeswax covers over the jugs.
-Any other sources that I find or am told about will be added to this list so that future people don’t need to go nuts trying to track down original extant sources for this.
+Here are the documented resources that we have so far been able to track down which show what we believe to be linen beeswax covers over the jugs.
+Any other sources found will be added to this list so that future people don’t need to go nuts trying to track down original extant sources.

 The 14th Century encampment menu for the 2016 St Ives Medieval Faire.